 Having a cleared record can make getting a job or housing a lot easier.
 You can speak to an expungement lawyer about getting your criminal record cleared.

-If you are arrested in Oklahoma, you’re going to need an experienced and passionate Oklahoma criminal defense lawyer like Singleton Defense to guide you through this process.
+If you are arrested in Oklahoma, you’re going to need an experienced and passionate Oklahoma criminal defense lawyer like The Oklahoma Criminal Defense Lawyers Group to guide you through this process.